 Tuned in to watch the ball drop in Times Square?
 Check.
 Bottle of bubbly chilling with the cork ready to pop?
 Check.
-Someone special lined up to receive that delicious first kiss of the New Year?
+Someone special lined up to receive that (socially-distanced?) first kiss of the New Year?
 Double check.
 Real estate investors are particularly adept at setting short-term goals, especially when it comes to New Year’s Eve festivities.

 Resolution #1: Network more, meet people, maybe even find a mentor